vbonamy/openconnect-cookie-webview/README.md

 ## Installation (Linux/Debian)
 To use OpenConnect Cookie WebView on a Debian-based Linux system, you need to install the following dependencies:

-Install maven, *OpenJDK 17* (or greater) , openjfx and openconnect:
+Install maven, openconnect, *JDK 25* (or greater) , openjfx :

 ```
-apt install maven openjdk-17-jdk openjfx openconnect
+apt install maven openconnect
 ```

-To simplify JavaFX installation, to install a Zulu JDK with JavaFX included.
+To simplify JavaFX installation, install a Zulu JDK with JavaFX included (version 25 or greater).
 You can find the Zulu JDK-FX on the [Azul website](https://www.azul.com/downloads/?package=jdk-fx#zulu).

 ## Build and Run from Source